unblinking/saltpack/specs/saltpack_armor.md

 1. Compute C, the length of the output character block.
 The largest possible 2-byte value is 65535, so we'll need five decimal digits to represent two bytes.
-2. Convert the bytes into number.
+2. Convert the bytes into a number.
 The bytes 0x00ff, interpreted as a big-endian unsigned integer, equal 255.
 3. Convert the number into digits.
 The five digit representation of 255, from most to least significant, is 0-0-2-5-5.
 4. Map the digits to letters.
 In this simple alphabet, the result is `00255`.